retrocomputacion/retrobbs/readme.txt

                         Set <pw> to True to echo '*' for each character received, ie. for password entry.
                         Returns: ascii string received.
+        ReceiveInt(minv, maxv, defv, auto = False): Interactive reception of a positive integer with echo.
+The user will be restricted to enter a number between minv and maxv, if the user presses RETURN instead, the function will return defv.
+                        If auto is True, the function will return automatically if the user enters the maximun number of digits possible within the limits, or by pressing DEL when there's no digit entered.
+In which case this function will return None.

 - common.filetools: Functions related to file transfer, only bitmap transfer has been moved to this module so far.
     SendBitmap(conn, filename, lines = 25, display = True, dialog = False,